ANALYTICA OPERATING MANUAL

 Anyone is free to join the school by subscription as the initial stage of membership.
 Subscribing involves filling out a subscription form for the school and paying the relevant fees for participation in the school through seminars, cartels, intensive analysis, or core curriculum.

 Certification for any member is optional and is only for those who desire a certain external recognition of achieved work.
-The certification process and curriculum are described in detail upon request for those already subscribed to the school.
-It involves several years participation as a member of the school as well as full completion of the core curriculum and intensive analysis.
+The certification process and curriculum are designed by each analysand and developed in detail by those already subscribed to the school.
+It involves several years participation as a member of the school as well as completion of a core curriculum, intensive analysis, and training practice designed by each analysand.
+Any analyst or clinician can also obtain credits for academic or licensing procedures on an as needed basis.
 This can be completed in situ or virtually through phone, skype, podcast, webinar, and periodic in situ visits.

-Since Analytica is currently a not for profit organization we encourage you to contribute what you can.
-All fees go to support the school as a collective for the production and transmission of Analysis.
-If you can contribute more than the specified fee you are encouraged to do so.
-Conversely if you feel that you cannot afford the full fees for membership or for intensive analytic sessions reduced fees may be available by scholarship and work contribution on a case by case basis upon inquiry.
+Since Analytica is currently a not for profit organization we encourage members to contribute what they can.
+All fees go to support the school as a collective for the production and transmission of Analysis and you are encouraged to contribute to this end.
+If you feel that you cannot afford the full fees for membership or for intensive analytic sessions reduced fees may be available by scholarship and work contribution on a case by case basis upon inquiry.

 A. Live Curriculum